 Why what you eat matters

-What a pregnant mother eats not only sensitizes the fetus to the smells and flavors associated with certain foods but physically changes the brain, according to one researcher, and that could directly impact what the infant eats and drinks in the future.
+What a pregnant mother eats may not only sensitize the fetus to the smells and flavors associated with certain foods, but also physically change the brain, and that could directly impact what the infant eats and drinks in the future.
 That’s one reason it’s important for mothers to eat a healthy diet and refrain from drinking alcohol during pregnancy and nursing.
 If the mother drinks alcohol, her child may be more attracted to alcohol because the fetus “expects” that whatever comes from the mother must be safe.
 If she eats healthy food, the child may prefer healthy food, the researcher added.

 For example, another study found that women who drank carrot juice while pregnant or lactating cultivated a taste for carrots in their children.
 And a third study using lab rats found that mothers who ate a lot of junk foods rich in calories, fat, sugar, and salt while they were pregnant had offspring who later preferred junk food themselves.

 There are many reasons to stick to a healthy diet and avoid alcohol and drugs during pregnancy.
 The possibility of boosting your child’s attraction to healthy foods is one more.
 For additional information on eating a healthy diet during pregnancy, see this.